-The Township reports the following major governmental fund:
+The Township reports the following major governmental funds:

-General Fund - This fund is used to account for all financial transactions except those required to be accounted for in another fund.
+General Fund - This fund is used to account for all financial transactions except those accounted for and reported in another fund.
 The fund includes the general operating expenditures of the local unit.
-Revenues are derived primarily from property taxes, state distributions and interest earnings.
+Revenues are derived primarily from property taxes, state and federal distributions, grants and other inter-governmental revenues.